hacettepeoyt/hu-announcement-bot/src/scraper/README.md

 # Contribution:

 If you are going to add new departments, you don't need to open issue.
-Just send us a pull request!
+Just send us a pull request!\

-Keep in mind, we don't like to use Selenium.
-If you have another solution beside Selenium, again pull requests are welcome!
+\
+Please be aware of [Standart.py](https://github.com/furkansimsekli/hu-announcement-bot/blob/master/src/scraper/Standart.py).
+You can scrape some websites of Hacettepe University with the same scraper.
+So, if standart scraper fits the department you are contrubiting, please use it.\
+\
+After contributing, you can update below!

+# Contributors:

 [M.Eren SOYKOK](https://github.com/rentale)